-- 3. When it is safe and the PIH is not near, St. Mary's Security should be notified at 304-526-1515 (must dial a 9 first from an in-house phone). - 4.
+- 3. When it is safe and the PIH is not near, St. Mary's Security should be notified at 304-526-1515 (1515 from an in-house phone). - 4.
 The Lockdown will remain in effect until the "All Clear" is deemed appropriate by Security and any law enforcement agencies, therefore, do not assume the area is safe until told to leave the area by Security and/or law enforcement. - 5.
 Administrative communication requirements are discussed in the section labeled "Administrative Communications."